teracow/googliser/README.md

 `-T` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.
 Enclose whitespace in quotes e.g. *'This is what cows look like!'*

-`-u` or `--upper-size [INTEGER]`
-Only download image files smaller than this many bytes.
-Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `--skip-no-size` is specified).
-Default is 0 (unlimited).

 `--type [PRESET]`
 Image type to download.
 Preset values are: